 On the other hand, there are situations I *will* stick my nose in, even if I’m not perfectly equipped to deal with them.

 - Anything that looks like kidnapping or abduction.
-At a minimum, I’m going to be a good witness, but when someone is being taken against their will, you’re in a unique position to chance the outcome.
+At a minimum, I’m going to be a good witness, but when someone is being taken against their will, you’re in a unique position to change the outcome.

 - Car wrecks, especially those in more remote areas.
 What level of involvement is up to circumstance, but I’ll always stop and check.
 Despite stories of ambushes using broken down cars as a “lure”, there’s almost ZERO credible evidence of this happening, and there is zero evidence that it happens regularly enough to make it a major concern.
 That said, be judgmental.